THP-Lab/thp-lab.github.io/blog/Intuition.md

         API_INT[Intuition API]
     end
     BC[(Blockchain)]
-    GraphViz(Graph Vizualization)
+    GraphViz(Graph Visualization)
     CSV --> DP
     DP -->|Create Atoms and Triple| BC
     API_INT -->|Read and Index Data| BC
     GraphViz -->|Read Data| API_INT
 ```

-- [x] Add a view to the Mock API to quiclky add new Triples or nested Triples
+- [x] Add a view to the Mock API to quickly add new Triples or nested Triples
-- [x] Allow the Graph vizualization to switch between the Rails API and the Intuition API.
+- [x] Allow the Graph visualization to switch between the Rails API and the Intuition API.
 - [ ] Generate a CSV file from the mocked data (Atom + Triples)
 - [ ] PR on - [Intuition's **Data Populator**](https://tech.docs.intuition.systems/populator)
       : add feature to bulk create Triple.